 - Check out Noah Kagan’s post on How Mint Beat Wesabe.
 You’ll get an idea of the extensive work Mint did before they launched.

 - Check out this video to watch Patzer give a talk on starting a company.
-Check out the slides as well.

 - Landing pages were an important part of marketing.
 Here are a few of them.